Guest post by Simon Reich

 And inevitably I also hoped that putting myself in the shoes of the complete beginner, there would be teaching parallels that I could reflect on, and which would give me fresh insight.

-In this post I am going to list a few observations I made, followed by questions which make connections to piano teaching – these are for self-reflection only.
+In this post I am going to list a few observations I made, followed by questions for self-reflection which make connections to piano teaching.

 Continue reading Returning to Learning